 How the beautiful game is finally set to become a level playing field

-By Blackdog - one year ago
+By Blackdog - 2 years ago

 As the nation watched with pride and admiration as England’s Lionesses lifted the EURO Cup this summer, some of us were in awe for even more personal reasons.